 This program, documented by the Senate, was the precursor to the CV 19 augmentation exercises, Italy, Spain, Iran, and China.
 Greece may well soon be targeted as well, based on geopolitical analysis and the pattern we have seen thus far.

 We might also add that medical evidence from Italy and China shows far too many patients that don’t respond to treatments, far too many anecdotal deaths, then fall within baseline parameters for typical respiratory patients.

 Someone will write a paper on this if not “accidented” first.

-The nerve agents are a group of particularly toxic chemical warfare agents.
+The nerve agents are a group of, particularly toxic chemical warfare agents.
 They were developed just before and during World War II and are related chemically to the organophosphorus insecticides.
-The principle agents in this group are:
+The principal agents in this group are: